History of Vanuatu

+On 30 July 1980, amidst the brief Coconut War, the Republic of Vanuatu was created.
+During the 1990s, Vanuatu briefly experienced political instability.
+The Vanuatu Mobile Force, a paramilitary force, attempted a coup in 1996.
+New elections have been held since 1997, most recently in 2022.

 Premodern history

 The pre-European history of Vanuatu can be reconstructed by combining insights from linguistics (particularly historical linguistics), anthropology, archaeology and human genetics.

-Archaeological evidence supports that peoples speaking Austronesian languages first came to the islands some 3,300 years ago.
+Archaeological evidence supports that peoples speaking Austronesian languages first came to the islands some 3,000 years ago.
 Pottery fragments have been found dating back to 1300 BC.

 The first inhabitants of Vanuatu were carriers of the Lapita culture, speakers of the Proto Oceanic language.
 That first wave of migration was likely followed, about 500 BC, by a second wave of Melanesian populations.

 Around the 16th or 17th century AD, the last chief with the title Roi Mata, died in central Vanuatu.
 He was buried in a large mound with several retainers - a place which is now one of the UNESCO World Heritage Sites.
 The memory of Roi Mata is still told today in oral histories and legends.